bpugh/til/sql-server/system-table.md

 date: 2023-07-06
 ---

-# Hid a table in sql server management studio
+# Hide a table in sql server management studio

 Apparently in sql server you can mark any table as a system table using `EXEC sys.sp_MS_marksystemobject` and then Management studio will hide it automatically.